mullerdavid/ctf_writeups/cyberquest24/Finals_Crypto_Cipher_Chase/WRITEUP.md

 With the [padding oracle attack](https://en.wikipedia.org/wiki/Padding_oracle_attack), we can essentially ask the server to decrypt an encrypted message byte by byte, bruteforcing only 256 chars at each step.

-Using the [padding-oracle](https://pypi.org/project/padding-oracle/) pip packege, it's easy to implement.
+Using the [padding-oracle](https://pypi.org/project/padding-oracle/) pip package, it's easy to implement.
 The implemented script is in [po.py](workdir/po.py).

 ![](screenshots/1.png)